emalherbi-zz/ejs-utils/docs/_posts/2013-01-02-validate-field.md

 title: Validate Field
 categories: [V]
 tags: [validate, field, input, alert, message]
-description: validate the field and displays a warning message if empty.
+description: Validate the field and displays a warning message if empty.
 ---

 Validate the field and displays a warning message if empty.